-This report is a summary of the quality of the water we provided our customers during 2012.
+This report is a summary of the quality of the water we provided our customers during 2014.
 The analysis was made by using data from the most recent U.S. Environmental Protection Agency (EPA) required tests.
 Our goal is that this information will help you become more knowledgeable about what's in your drinking water.

-The table that follows lists all of the federally regulated or monitored contaminants which have been found in your drinking water.
+The tables that follow (p.
+2) list all of the federally regulated or monitored contaminants that have been found in your drinking water.
 The U.S. EPA requires water systems to test for up to 97 different contaminants.